siramsay/100-days-of-code-R3/README.md

 **Today's Progress**

 *Weather Feed on niseko snow homepage*
-1. Add gradient to weather module
+1. Add gradient to weather module, was a little trouble-some.

 **Thoughts:**
 * After trying to bend main template I added the gradient overlay to the iframe source.
 Working with old float templates and multiple media queires is not worth it.